NahuelUliassiPirchio/light-control-pro/README.md

 Light Control Pro offers a comprehensive suite of features aimed at enhancing your smart home experience, allowing you to control and customize your smart lighting setup with ease.

+**⚠️Note**: The application has only been tested with WIZ smart bulbs.
+Compatibility with other smart bulb brands is not guaranteed.

 ## Key Features

 - **Intuitive Interface:** A user-friendly interface that allows you to easily control and customize your smart lighting setup.